fitbenchmarking/fitbenchmarking/docs/source/concept/why.rst

    and to have a route to expose newly developed methods to users.

-FitBenchmarking is being developed by representatives from each of these communities, and we hope the tool will not only be used by each of these, but will also help foster fruitful interactions and collaborations across the disciplines.
+FitBenchmarking is being developed by representatives from each of these communities.
+We hope tool will help foster fruitful interactions and collaborations across the disciplines.